cwzhou/itrSurv/README.md

 devtools::install_github("cwzhou/itrSurv")
 ```

-Currently, itrSurv is only applicable to settings with either 1) competing risks with a priority cause of interest (as of April 2024), or 2) recurrent events with terminal events (on-going, as of June 2024).
+Currently, itrSurv is only applicable to settings with either 1) competing risks with a priority cause of interest (as of April 2024), or 2) recurrent events with terminal events (as of January 2025).

 ### Useful Code

-- **Simulation Studies**: R code for simulation studies is located at `https://github.com/cwzhou/Analyses/tree/main/Simulations/Paper1_CR`.
+- **Simulation Studies**: R code for simulation studies is located at `https://github.com/cwzhou/Analyses/tree/main/Simulations`.
+See Paper1_CR for Competing Risk simulation studies and Paper3_RE for Recurrent Event simulation studies.
-- **University Cohort Application**: R code for applying the methodology to the university cohort can be found at `https://github.com/cwzhou/Analyses/tree/main/RDA/Paper1_CR`.
+- **University Cohort Application**: R code for applying the methodology to the university cohort (not available for public use) can be found at `https://github.com/cwzhou/Analyses/tree/main/RDA/Paper1_CR`.
+There is a sensitivity simulation analysis that can be used instead, set revision = 1 for Paper1_CR.

 ***

 ### Updates

-- **CURRENTLY**: On-going updates for developing RCIF and the itrSurv estimator for RE setting.
+- **January 2025**: Finished updates for developing RCIF and the itrSurv estimator for RE setting.
 - **June 2024**: Now incorporating a second endpoint, recurrent events in the recurrent with terminal events setting.
 NOTE: data must be properly inputted before running itrSurv function!!
 Please read the documentation!!
 - **1/17/24**: